 Keep in mind, however, that even “safe” stuffings aren’t truly digestible and can get stuck in a dog’s teeth or throat.
 And sure, some dogs can safely pass polyester filling.
 But should it get stuck internally, it can stop the digestive process, leading to expensive surgery.
 If left untreated, complete intestinal blockages can result in death.
-Make your own stuffed toys for dogs so you know exactly what’s inside.

 For Cuddlers: ZippyPaws Skinny Peltz

 Skinny Peltz contain no stuffing so there’s no concern or mess if your dog chews through the fabric.
 They’re great for dogs of all sizes, whether they prefer fetching or snuggling it.

 “My toy poodle puppy loves these.
 They were recommended by the breeder because they have no stuffing she could choke on,” says one Amazon reviewer.
 “She loves to play fetch and tug of war with them.”